 If your website has a blog in it, and you’re putting something on it every single week, and your competitors are putting out something every single month, I promise you it won’t be long before your website starts outperforming your competitors.
 It’s the nature of the game.

 Now, I’ve written in the past on the blog about ways to get more blog content written.
-You can hire a copywriter or somebody to write blogposts for you.
-We could do that for you through our blog writing service.
+You can hire a copywriter or somebody to write blog posts for you.

 Or, you could use a digital voice recorder and record you talking about your topic and then send it off.
 Somebody types it up for you.
 It comes back and you’ve got the content.
 We do that sometime too.